scuben/dory/README.md

 Want to contribute?
 Cool!
 Fork it, push it, request it.
 Please try to write tests for any functionality you add.

+## Development Quick Start

+1. If you want to send a pull request with your changes, then fork the repo
+1. Clone it:  `git clone https://github.com/FreedomBen/dory.git` or if you forked in step 1, use the URL for your fork
+1. Make your changes
+1. Build the gem locally:  `gem build dory.gemspec`
+1. Now you can run your locally built version of the gem like normal:  `dory <somecommand>`
+1. Rinse and repeat.
+For easy cleaning and reinstalling, I recommend using this command, which you might want to alias:  `rm *.gem; gem clean dory; yes | gem uninstall dory; gem build dory.gemspec && gem install dory*.gem`
+1. Run the specs locally (note that I've attempted to make the specs interfere with the running system as minimally as possible, but some things are difficult to avoid.
+For example, if you have something running on port 53, the specs will kill it.
+Also, you will need to enter password for sudo):  `bundle exec rspec spec/`
+1. Specific specs can be run with:  `bundle exec rspec spec/some/file.rb

 ## Built on:

 * [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) (Indirectly but worthy of mention)